sophiaaar/Bug-Analyzer/README.md

 # Bug-Analyzer
-Compare bugs found in TestRail with bugs logged in TestRail
+Compare bugs found in Fogbugz with bugs logged in TestRail